64kramsystem/simple_scripting/README.md

 ## SimpleScripting::Argv

-`SS::A` is a module which acts as frontend to the standard Option Parser library (`optparse`), giving a very convenient format for specifying the arguments. `SS::A` also generates the help.
+`Argv` is a module which acts as frontend to the standard Option Parser library (`optparse`), giving a very convenient format for specifying the arguments. `Argv` also generates the help.

 This is a definition example: